NATOfied Logo

 NATO Allies Resist Using Bases for Illegal War Against Iran

-NATOfied from propaganda outlet: NPR
+NATOfied from outlet: NPR